 When untreated, a mouse infestation can get out of hand very quickly.
 A single female house mouse can produce 8 litters a year of about 6 pups per litter.
 That means potentially 48 mouse pups in a single year from just one female.

 Mouse extermination and control requires a dedicated and professional approach.
-Accurate Termite and Pest Control has licensed and experienced professionals that can create a customized mouse extermination program for your home.
+Accurate Termite and Pest Control

 A good mouse control program does not have to be frustrating or invasive, but as with anything related to residential pest control, it starts with a thorough inspection.